cadbox1/glue-stack/README.md

 - [Chat](https://spectrum.chat/glue-stack) with us.
 - Explore this documentation.

-Star us on [GitHub](https://github.com/cadbox1/glue-stack/) if you think we're cool!
+Star us if you think we're cool!

 ## What problem are we solving?